No Looking Back (1998 film): Production

 Burns said he originally wanted a budget of $12 million to get more shooting days but he was only able to secure $5 million.
 The movie was shot over 35 days.
 At the time he described it as "the most personal film I've ever made.
 The one that's closest to my heart."

 Reception

+Rotten Tomatoes gives No Looking Back a rating of 36% from 22 reviews with the consensus: "Edward Burns' first foray into melodrama is too dour to arise passion, suffering from a lack of narrative direction and romantic chemistry."

 Burns later said his friends nicknamed the film Nobody Saw It.
 After its poor commercial reception he did not write anything for two years.